Vũ Thị Anh Thư

 Vũ Thị Anh Thư (born 16 July 2001) is a Vietnamese badminton player.
 She won a silver medal in badminton at the 2018 Youth Olympics mixed team relay event.
-Vũ also helped the Vietnamese women's team to secure a bronze medal at the 2021 Southeast Asian Games when she delivered the last point for the team after defeating Ong Xin Yee of Malaysia.
+Vũ also helped the Vietnamese women's team to secure a bronze medal at the 2021 SEA Games when she delivered the last point for the team after defeating Ong Xin Yee of Malaysia.

 Career

 Vũ started playing badminton at the age of 10.
 In 2011, she competed in the Vietnamese National Junior Badminton Championships and won a medal.

-In 2022, she won a bronze medal at the 2021 Southeast Asian Games women's team event.
+In 2022, she won a bronze medal at the 2021 SEA Games in the women's team event.
 In the following months, she won her first international title at the Croatia Open.
 A few months later, she would win her second consecutive title at the Future Series Nouvelle-Aquitaine.
 In September, she reached the quarterfinals of the Vietnam Open.